tumblr/policy/privacy-policy.md

 #### Email Communications with Us:

-> "ThinkUp uses your email address to send necessary notificaitions."
+> "ThinkUp uses your email address to send necessary notifications."

 As part of the Services, you may occasionally receive email and other communications from us, such as administrative communications relating to